 This blog post unpicks some of the myths surrounding PMS (Premenstrual Syndrome), in an attempt to better define symptoms as being caused by, or relating to, the menstrual cycle.
-I am building on the considerable work of others, especially the psychologists, Dr Robyn Stein DeLuca and Professor Jane M Ussher.
-In fact, please watch Dr DeLuca’s amazing TED talk, to get an insightful evidence-based overview of a variety of PMS myths:
+I am building on the work of others, including the psychologists, Dr Robyn Stein DeLuca and Professor Jane M Ussher.
+In fact, please watch Dr DeLuca’s TED talk, to get an overview of a variety of PMS myths:

-As Dr DeLuca explains in her talk, PMS is still most commonly defined (popularly, and formally within medicine) as primarily a psychological issue, albeit with associated physical and behavioural symptoms.
+As Dr DeLuca explains in her talk, PMS is still most commonly defined as primarily a psychological issue, albeit with associated physical and behavioural symptoms.
 Its most severe form, PMDD (Premenstrual Dysphoric Disorder), is listed within the DSM (the Diagnostic and Statistical Manual of Mental Disorders).

-Funny, that.
-Especially considering that other hormonally-driven issues that involve severe mood swings, as well as physical and behavioural symptoms, are classified under endocrinology, not psychiatry e.g. hyper/hypothyroidism, which affects the sexes more equally.
+This is unusual in that other hormonally-driven issues that result in severe mood swings, as well as physical and behavioural symptoms, are classified under endocrinology, not psychiatry e.g. hyper/hypothyroidism, which affects the sexes more equally.

 So, as Dr DeLuca says, “I’m not saying women don’t get some of these symptoms.
 What I’m saying is that getting some of these symptoms doesn’t amount to a mental disorder, and when psychologists come up with a disorder that’s so vaguely defined, the label eventually becomes meaningless”.

-This artificial (likely political) emphasis on psychological symptoms, rather than on the full range of (mainly physical) symptoms, has resulted in an inadequate, and somewhat misleading, understanding of the relationship between the menstrual cycle and ill health.
+This emphasis on psychological symptoms, and lack of differentiation between normal and severely debilitating experiences, has resulted in an inadequate, and somewhat misleading, understanding of the relationship between the menstrual cycle and ill health.

-In my opinion, this is still looking at things the wrong way around.
-I would rather find out what the timing of ‘PMS’ symptoms can tell us about all of these symptoms, in general.
+In my opinion, this is looking at things the wrong way around.
+I would rather find out what the timing of ‘PMS’ symptoms can tell us about the mechanism(s) underlying these symptoms, in general.

-For instance, since we know that ‘PMS’ symptoms occur (or worsen) during the luteal phase of the menstrual cycle, there must be something about falling levels of oestrogen, and/ or progesterone, that can trigger a wide range of symptoms?
+For instance, since we know that ‘PMS’ symptoms occur (or worsen) during the luteal phase of the menstrual cycle, there must be something about falling levels of oestrogen, and/ or progesterone or the subsequent physiological processes they stimulate, which can trigger certain symptoms?

-This could offer new insight into the diagnosis and treatment of prevalent, and truly life-affecting, conditions such as depression and anxiety, in all people (males, perhaps contrary to popular belief, are also affected by hormonal systems, involving oestrogen and progesterone!).
+This could offer new insight into the diagnosis and treatment of prevalent, and truly life-affecting, conditions such as depression and anxiety.

-Alas, the PMS myth, itself a likely product of the menstruation taboo, has, so far, obscured the wonderful medical research potential that lies in knowing that (some) people experience a variety of ill health symptoms as a direct result of their menstrual cycle (and/ or hormonal medication).
-Symptoms that (not coincidentally) are shared across a range of chronic health issues that disproportionately affect ‘women of reproductive age’.
+Alas, the concept of ‘PMS’, itself a likely product of the menstruation taboo, has, so far, obscured the wonderful medical research potential that lies in knowing that (some) people experience symptoms in association with phases of their menstrual cycle (and/ or hormonal medication).
+Including many symptoms that are shared across a range of chronic health issues that disproportionately affect people who menstruate.